 4. Hanalei Beach Park and Bay

 This beach is renowned for its pristine sandy shore that spans two miles.
-Hanalei Beach Park & Bay is ideal for surfing, and it is considered to be one of the most popular surfing destinations in the world.
+Hanalei Beach Park and Bay is ideal for surfing, and it is considered to be one of the most popular surfing destinations in the world.

 As you get closer to the pier, the waves are gentler, making it an ideal spot for intermediate surfers.
 In the summer, the water is a little too calm for surfing, so visitors prefer to swim and dip their toes in the sand.

 You can also see dolphins in the summer or check out the sandcastle-building competition that takes place every year.

-To get to the beach, drive along the road near the river and park close to the Black Pot Beach pear.
-Hanalei Beach Park & Bay is situated towards the end of the road, where you’ll find a parking lot.
+To get to the beach, drive along the road near the river and park close to the Black Pot Beach Pier.
+Hanalei Beach Park and Bay is situated towards the end of the road, where you’ll find a parking lot.

-There’s also an alternative side street parking in case the first ones are full.
+There’s also alternative side street parking in case the first ones are full.
 The beach also has showers, restrooms, and picnic areas.
-Be sure to stop into Hanalei town, too… you will find a plethora of cool shops and small eateries.
+Be sure to stop into Hanalei town, too.
+You will find a plethora of cool shops and small eateries.

-Anini Beach is one of the most protected beaches on Kauai’s shore with a long sand and reef stretch.
+Anini Beach is one of the most protected beaches on Kauai’s coast, with a long sand and reef stretch.
 The beach covers two miles of sand, making it a great location for beachcombing.

 Other popular water activities include swimming, scuba diving, windsurfing, and snorkeling.
-In fact, Anini Beach has such calm waters that it is the perfect spot for people with families, especially those with younger children.
+Anini Beach has such calm waters that it is the perfect spot for people with families, especially those with younger children.

 To get to Anini Beach, drive through Highway 56 which passes through Kilauea, right across the Kalihiwai Bridge.
 When you reach the Kalihiwai Junction, take a right turn, then turn left on Anini Road, which will take you to the beach.

 Ample parking is available at the end of Wyllie Road.
 Anini Beach has showers, restrooms, and picnic areas for visitors.